 BrassaSport Valencia

 For those hoping to catch live games, the BrassaSport Valencia is a great choice.
-The food is tasty and they go well with the assortment of drinks.
-Apart from football, this place also comes up sporting action from F1 to football.
+The food is tasty, and it goes well with the assortment of drinks.
+Apart from football, this place also hosts sporting action from F1 to football.
 Due to the presence of many screens, you will not be out of touch with the sports action.
 Besides, you can find some incredible atmosphere at this place.

 Saint Patrick’s Irish Pub